When and how to watch the two supermoons in August 2023

 Every lunar cycle brings in a full moon with its astrological implications.
-But the upcoming month is turning out to be a unique one, as there are two full moons, both of which are supermoons — the sturgeon moon and an elusive blue moon.
-If you wish to catch a glimpse of this rare phenomenon, then read on to know how to watch the two supermoons in August 2023.
+But August 2023 is turning out to be a unique one, as there are two full moons, both of which are supermoons — the sturgeon moon and an elusive blue moon.
+If you wish to catch a glimpse of this rare phenomenon, then read on to know how to watch the two supermoons in August.

 While each of them has its own impact on the zodiac signs, the two August supermoons make for dazzling cosmic theatrics against a dark night sky.
 Firstly, blue moons are infrequent events; adding to the blue moon is the occurrence of the sturgeon moon, making this calendar month a special one.